gemerden/snapshot/README.md

 ```

 ## Use Case
-A simple use case, where instances odf a class are transformed to be able to use an existing library:
+A simple use case, where instances of a class are transformed to be able to use an existing library:

 ```python
 import math